To Play or Not To Play

 Session 2: Student + Parent/Guardian

-We finalize decisions, address remaining questions, and create a clear action plan - whether that means committing, exploring walk-on opportunities, adjusting the target level, or choosing a different path.
+A collaborative strategy session to align expectations, discuss recruiting realities, review division options, NIL considerations, financial and time commitments, and build a realistic family game plan.
+We answer remaining questions and create a clear next-step plan — whether that means committing, pursuing recruiting opportunities, exploring walk-on options, adjusting the target level, or choosing a different path.

 Meet Mike O'Brien, LMSW